Goliaten/rebuild-world-scrapper/Monsters/Monsters.md

 - Origin of monsters[^2] ==TO REWRITE==
 - Monsters can easily kill people with bullets or fangs.[^3]
 - Simple/not powerful gun isn't enough to kill monsters, unless shot from close range.[^4]
+- Monsters are de facto relics of the old world, which can be sold by hunters[^7]
 # Classification
 - Medium weak[^5] ==TO REWRITE==
 # Types